ksh-js-sdk-dev/kushki-js-sdk/README.md

 ```
 #  AntiFraud Methods <a name="antifraud-methods"></a>
 ## Request Secure Init <a name="request-secure-init"></a>
-Before using [payment card token](#get-a-payment-card-token) to create a token.
+Before using [payment card token](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/docs/functions/Card.initCardToken.html) to create a token.
 Kushki securely communicates with Cardinal 3DS to validate the card number in the checkout process.
+This method is useful when is done by API.
 This method will return a jwt identifier that will be created for the card and some information might be stored in the browser session.
 More details [Click here](https://ksh-js-sdk-dev.github.io/kushki-js-sdk/docs/functions/Antifraud.requestSecureInit.html)
 ### Example